Visiting Us

 I am an Essential Partner-in-Care (EPC).
 What is important for me to know in order to safely visit the hospital?

-• You must self-screen, clean your hands often, and wear a medical grade mask at all times.
+• You must self-screen, clean your hands often, and wear a medical grade mask in all areas patient care is provided.

 • Visitors/EPCs visiting inpatients who answer “yes” to any of the self-screening questions must return home to self-isolate.